-A bearskin hat is a tall fur cap, usually worn as part of a ceremonial military uniform.
-Traditionally, the bearskin was the headgear of grenadiers and remains in use by grenadier and guards regiments in various armies.
+A bearskin hat is a tall fur cap, the bearskin was the headgear of grenadiers and remains in use by grenadier and guards regiments in various armies.

 The practice fell into disuse until the second half of the eighteenth century when grenadiers in the British, Spanish and French armies began wearing high fur hats with cloth tops and, sometimes, ornamental front plates.

 The purpose appears to have been to add to the apparent height and impressive appearance of these troops both on the parade ground and the battlefield.

 During the nineteenth century, the expense of scottish hat and difficulty of maintaining them in good condition on active service led to this form of headdress becoming generally limited to guardsmen, bands, or other units having a ceremonial role.